bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 The Product Data operand represents an 8-byte value that is intended to serve as a unique identifier for the accessory make and model.
 This value SHALL be available in a public registry as defined in {{product-data-registry}}.

+To help prevent collisions in the Product Data value, the first byte of the Product Data SHALL be the Protocol ID as defined in [Manufacturer Protocol ID Registry](#manufacturer-protocol-registry).

 The Product Data operand is 8 bytes, composed of two 8-character hex strings (lowercase zero padded), each of which is 4 bytes.

 For example, the Product Data value of 0xdfeceff1e1ff54db, the value converted to binary would be